Estimated reading time: 7 minutes

-The latest wellness trends recommend boosting more professional trips that circles around a work-life balance.
+The latest wellness trends recommend boosting more professional trips that circle around a work-life balance.

-The free time is usually grabbed post-office hours or after the shift hours, depending where the person is.
+The free time is usually grabbed during post-office hours or after the shift hours, depending on where the person is.

 2. Wellness Retreats

-Wellness retreats mean an opportunity to disconnect with the current environment and a peaceful movement to a new place, submitting to art, meditation, and music.
-It is important to keep the cut-off game high and muster strength to fly over to a new place in search of some peace.
+Wellness retreats mean an opportunity to disconnect from the current environment and a peaceful movement to a new place, submitting to art, meditation, and music.
+It is important to keep the cut-off game high and muster the strength to fly over to a new place in search of some peace.